k-mma/autonomous-nav/README.md

 ## The algorithms, briefly

-Dijkstra always expands the cheapest-so-far cell.
-It's guaranteed optimal and doesn't need any notion of "closer to the goal" -- it just explores outward in cost order, which is why it explores in ripples that don't obviously point at the goal.

-A\* expands the cell with the lowest `f = g + h`, where `g` is cost so far (same as Dijkstra) and `h` is a heuristic estimate of the remaining cost.
-As long as `h` never overestimates the true remaining cost ("admissible"), A\* is still guaranteed optimal, but explores dramatically fewer cells because the heuristic steers it toward the goal instead of outward in every direction.
+Dijkstra always expands the cheapest-so-far cell -- guaranteed optimal, no notion of "closer to the goal," explores outward in ripples.
+A\* expands the lowest `f = g + h` instead (`h` a heuristic estimate of remaining cost); as long as `h` never overestimates ("admissible"), A\* stays optimal but explores far fewer cells.
+RRT grows a tree from random samples instead of searching a fixed neighbor graph -- fast in open space, not grid-aligned, but neither optimal nor deterministic run to run, which is why it's the wrong tool at this project's grid scale (see "Scale benchmark" below) and kept only as a measured baseline, not something `ftc/` or the replanning policies actually use.

-RRT (Rapidly-exploring Random Tree) doesn't search a fixed neighbor graph at all: it grows a tree from the start by repeatedly sampling a random free point, stepping toward it from the tree's nearest node, and keeping that step if it doesn't cross an obstacle, until a node lands near the goal.
-It finds *a* path fast in open space and isn't restricted to grid-aligned moves, but -- unlike Dijkstra/A\* here -- it gives up optimality and determinism: the same grid produces a different tree, and a different path, every run.
-This is the wrong tool at this project's grid scale (see "Scale benchmark" below and "Planners the testbed swaps between" above) -- kept as an explicit, measured baseline showing why, not a planner anything downstream (`ftc/`, the replanning policies) actually uses.

 Full mechanics, the admissibility argument, the replanning policy, the cost-map/sensor-model design, and the heuristic-breaking experiments are